EBSA and School Refusal: A SENCO's Complete Guide

 PDA (Pathological Demand Avoidance) and EBSA

-Autistic learners may show a PDA profile, causing anxiety and a need for control.
-Demands create difficulties for these learners (Totsika et al., 2011).
-Schools are demand-heavy environments, often triggering anxiety.
-Curriculum and social expectations imply pressure to comply.
-This creates high anxiety, leading to non-attendance (Totsika et al., 2011).
+Some autistic learners may show a PDA profile, which can bring anxiety and a strong need for control.
+Demands can be hard for these learners (Totsika et al., 2011).
+Schools place many demands on learners, so lessons and social expectations can feel like pressure to comply.
+This can create high anxiety and lead to non-attendance (Totsika et al., 2011).

 PDA profiles show anxiety-like symptoms like distress (Christie et al., 2011).
 Standard anxiety treatments often fail and may worsen avoidance (O'Nions et al., 2016).
 Anxiety relates to perceived control loss, not a specific thing (Newson et al., 2003).
 Reducing demands and offering choices benefits PDA learners (Gillberg, 1999).